bejondshao/bejondshao.github.io/source/resume_en.md

 **Name:** **Guest Journey Engine（GJE）**

 **Introduction:** GJE is an interface for online hotel business for third-party internet channels such as Feizhu and Ctrip.
 The interfaces about GJE is similar to Kiosk, but GJE is a load-balanced cloud architecture gateway.
-It can searve multiple channels and also connect to multiple hotels.
+It can serve multiple channels and also connect to multiple hotels.
 GJE called the hotel intranet Kiosk interface and encountered network limitations.
 By applying RabbitMQ's RPC mode, intranet penetration was achieved.

 **Roles and resposibilities:** The same as Kiosk.